In this Article:

 Now…The Micro 9

-We are here to look at the Micro 9 in some detail, so let’s get to it.
-I borrowed one from my friend Duane’s gun shop – he has a very-gently-used two-tone Micro 9 that he loaned me.
-This particular sample is an NRA special edition — the serial number starts with “NRA.”
-The aluminum slide contrasts nicely with the blued slide, and the rosewood grips just set it off, to my eye.
-We will look at other variations later.
-Here is the one I shot:
+Let’s dive into the details of the Micro 9.
+I borrowed one from my friend Duane’s gun shopâa lightly used two-tone Micro 9 that he kindly lent me.
+This particular model is an NRA special edition, with the serial number beginning with “NRA.”
+The aluminum slide offers a striking contrast against the blued slide, and the rosewood grips add an elegant touch, in my opinion.
+We’ll explore other variations later, but for now, here is the one I shot:

 First, let’s get a few facts and figures out of the way.
 The Micro 9 is a small 1911-style single action, single-stack sub-compact 9mm.
 It does differ from a traditional 1911 in that it has no grip safety, no barrel bushing, and uses a non-swinging-link barrel but in most other aspects it is similar to that type of pistol.
 If you are a 1911 fan, you should like this handgun.
 Let’s look at its specifications.

-Weight:15.6 ounces (with empty magazine)
+Weight: | 15.6 ounces (with empty magazine) |

-Recoil Spring:11.5 pounds with full-length guide rod
+Recoil Spring: | 11.5 pounds with full-length guide rod |

-Barrel:3.15 inches, stainless steel
+Barrel: | 3.15 inches, stainless steel |

-Sights:Three-dot metal sights, dovetailed (night sights available from Kimber)
+Sights: | Three-dot metal sights, dovetailed (night sights available from Kimber) |

-Safety:Thumb, left side only -- not ambidextrous
+Safety: | Thumb, left side only -- not ambidextrous |

-Capacity:one 7-round magazine (flush fit 6- and extended 8-round magazines available)
+Capacity: | one 7-round magazine (flush fit 6- and extended 8-round magazines available) |

-Grips:Rosewood (Crimson Trace available from Kimber)
+Grips: | Rosewood (Crimson Trace available from Kimber) |

-Trigger:Solid aluminum, approx. 7-pound pull weight
+Trigger: | Solid aluminum, approx. 7-pound pull weight |

 Micro 9’s Predecessor

 An interesting thing to mention is that the Micro .380 comes with two magazines, a 6-round and a 7-round.
 The Micro 9 comes with one magazine, a 7-round.
 A lot of concealed carriers (Best CCW insurance comparison) are OK with buying a second or second-and-third mag for the Micro 9 since (at least one of) the magazines included with each gun can hold an equal number of rounds (7) They figure that the 7 rounds of 9mm is more powerful than 7 rounds of .380 ammo, so why not buy the Micro 9?
 You can buy 6- and 8-round mags for the Micro 9, as well.
 I would think that the popularity of the 9mm cartridge for concealed carry would just about spell the end of sales for a less-powerful gun so similar that you can’t really tell them apart side-by-side, but I would be wrong.
-At last check of Kimber’s web site, the different-finish-or-other-variation count for the Micro 380 is eleven, while the Micro 9’s count is sixteen.
+At last check of Kimber’s website, the different-finish-or-other-variation count for the Micro 380 is eleven, while the Micro 9’s count is sixteen.
 It would seem that BOTH pistols sell well for Kimber, or there wouldn’t be so many variations.

 Let’s look at the individual components of the Micro 9 and then we’ll talk about shooting it and other factors.